sftpplus/sftpplus-docs/src/doc_source/configuration-auth/azure-ad.rst

 The Azure AD authentication process should finalize in less than 2 minutes.
 For security reasons, SFTPPlus will reject delayed authentication requests.

+For SFTPPlus to integrate with the Azure AD authentication, it needs to be able to initiate **outgoing connections** to the Microsoft/Azure Cloud over HTTPS port 443.
+Make sure your firewall allows outgoing connections.
+An HTTP proxy can be used by SFTPPlus to connect to the Azure Cloud.
+Below is the list of services used by SFTPPlus to communicate with Azure Cloud:

+* login.microsoftonline.com
+* graph.microsoft.com

 ..  note::
     Only HTTPS file transfer user authentication is supported.
     Get in touch if you need to authenticate SFTP users, FTPS users, or administrators using Azure AD.